-4. Voluntary Surrender of Position As a Minister.
-Ministers, whether pastors or others, who come to feel that they have fulfilled their call and discharged all responsibilities connected with it, are urged to take steps on their own volition to adjust their relationship to the Yearly Meeting accordingly.
-This may be done by notifying the local Elders Board of their conclusion and returning their certificate of recording.
+4. Voluntary Surrender of Position as a Minister- Ministers, whether pastors or others, who come to feel that they have fulfilled their call and discharged all responsibilities connected with it, are urged to take steps on their own volition to adjust their relationship to the Yearly Meeting accordingly.
+This may be done by notifying the local Elders Board or Leadership Team of their conclusion and returning their certificate of recording.
 The local Elders Board notifies the Yearly Meeting Elders Board.
 This board reports the entire procedure to the Yearly Meeting; the person's name is then removed from all official lists of ministers.

-The same course is urged upon any ministers who find themselves at variance with the doctrinal or ethical standards of the Yearly Meeting and no longer able to measure up to the conditions which would be required of one under consideration for recording as a minister.
+The same course is urged upon any ministers who find themselves at variance with the doctrinal or ethical standards of the Yearly Meeting or are no longer able to meet the necessary conditions which would be required of one under consideration for recording as a minister.